-Any Employee unable to complete their shift because of an injury sustained on the job shall be paid the minimum call in accordance with section 12.3.
-The Employer shall send to the Union a copy of any accident and incident reports, along with any allowable WCB documentation involving the accident or incident within 5 days.
+Any Employee unable to complete their shift because of an injury sustained on the job shall be paid the minimum call in accordance with Article 12.3.
+The Company shall send to the Union a copy of any accident and incident reports, along with any allowable WCB documentation relevant to the accident or incident within 5 days.